z0ph/update53-pub/README.md

-# update53 - DynDNS with AWS Route53
+# update53 - DynDNS with Amazon Route53

-This version allow you to update your AWS Route53 record by your current public ip (from [ipinfo.io](https://ipinfo.io/) web service)
+This version allow you to update your Amazon Route53 record by your current public ip (from [ipinfo.io](https://ipinfo.io/) web service)

 **Features:**

-- Update AWS Route53 DNS Record with your current public IP (Useful for home ISP with non-static IP address)
+- Update Amazon Route53 DNS Record with your current public IP (Useful for home ISP with non-static IP address)
 - Optional - Send SNS Notification when your ip change
 - Optional - Update the bucket policy of a S3 bucket to only authorize access to this bucket from your public IP (Useful for private static web hosting)